 - What did you learn that you can apply to your next campaign for this audience persona?

 Launching a marketing campaign is not something you can do quickly and achieve results.
-Each initiative needs to be planned and thoroughly tested before you begin the campaign to ensure your marketing activities are effective and generate a sound ROI.
+Each initiative needs to be planned and thoroughly tested before you begin the campaign.
+This ensures your marketing activities are effective and generate a sound ROI.

 Get a marketing campaign action plan and editorial calendar by subscribing to my email list.
 Already a subscriber?
 Let me know and I’ll send you an update.